 You will need to operate PAYE (deduct Income Tax and National Insurance contributions from their pay and pay employer’s National Insurance contributions) if the employee earns over a certain amount.
-For 2016-2017, this lower earnings limit (LEL) is £112 per week.
+For 2023-24, this Lower Earnings Limit (LEL) is £123 per week.
 For more information, see the HMRC website.
-Or speak to Bright Care’s payroll specialist, Sheena for free general advice.
+Or speak to our Bright Care’s payroll specialist for free general advice.

 Register as an employer